Asymptotic Stability of Empirical Processes and Related Functionals: Introduction

 In this respect, a key aspect is whether we have \emph{consistency} of the risk estimators $\tau_n$, i.e. whether such a sequence admits a proper limit in some stochastic sense.

-If the variables $\xi_n$ are independent and with common distribution $\mu$, Varadarajan theorem guarantees the $\mathbb{P}$-almost sure convergence of the empirical process $m_n$ to the law $\mu$ in the weak topology, and the consistency of the estimators $\tau_n$ is directly obtained from the continuity property of the statistic $\tau$.
+If the variables $\xi_n$ are independent and with common distribution $\mu$, Varada\-rajan theorem guarantees the $\mathbb{P}$-almost sure convergence of the empirical process $m_n$ to the law $\mu$ in the weak topology, and the consistency of the estimators $\tau_n$ is directly obtained from the continuity property of the statistic $\tau$.

 Nevertheless, as highlighted by Cont et al. \cite{con} and Kou et al. \cite{kou} some commonly used risk functionals, more precisely the functionals associated to the entire class of \emph{law-invariant convex risk measures}, fail to be continuous with respect to the weak topology of measures.
 Briefly, the reason lies behind the fact that the weak topology is not sensitive enough to the tail behaviour of the distributions, which, by the way, is the main issue in risk analysis.